 There are different types, and to know some of them, please refer to the following information below:

 - Pediatric Orthopnea

 This condition occurs in babies of children under 12 years old.
 For the same reason, children have difficulty breathing due to the incorrect position of lying down.

 The common cause of having orthopnea in pregnant women are the following: congestive heart failure, intravenous fluid overload, myocardial infarction, peripartum cardiomyopathy, and severe anemia.

 Both are just some of the most common types of orthopnea.
 But in reality, there is still more.

 Treatment to treat fluid overload

-If excess fluid is causing respiratory problems such as orthopnea or paroxysmal nocturnal dyspnea , doctors may recommend that the patient eat a diet low in sodium, because too much sodium can contribute to fluid overload.
+Suppose excess fluid is causing respiratory problems such as orthopnea or paroxysmal nocturnal dyspnea.
+Doctors may recommend that the patient eat a diet low in sodium because too much sodium can contribute to fluid overload.

-They can also prescribe diuretics, medications that help the body eliminate excess sodium and water.
+They can also prescribe diuretics, which help the body eliminate excess sodium and water.

-However, diuretics sometimes become less effective over time, so after a while, many people with fluid overload must be hospitalized for additional treatment.
+However, diuretics sometimes become less effective over time, so many people with fluid overload must be hospitalized for additional treatment after a while.